 Oral Session - Students involved in either a research or community engagement project are welcome to present in an Oral Session in which each student or group gives an 10 minute oral presentation followed by 5 minutes of questions.
 Oral Sessions will be held in Mundelein classrooms with AV equipment.
 Oral presenters are strongly encouraged to use include visual aids via Power Point presentation, Prezi, or other supplemental materials.
 Students will be grouped together based on the topic of their research or engagement projects, and all will receive feedback from an evaluator.
 Oral presenters should follow these oral presentation guidelines.

 Community Engagement Forum - The Community Engagement Forum will run concurrently with the research Poster Sessions, offering students an opportunity to showcase the products and impacts of community-based service and research, including work completed as part of a service-learning class, internship, or student employment position, as well as philanthropy/outreach projects of Loyola student organizations.
-Student presenters are encouraged to prepare community education/advocacy posters or other materials describing the key questions, issues, methods, and organizations that have framed their work; guidelines for these materials will be made available to registered presenters.
-If you are making a poster, these steps to submit your poster.
+Student presenters are encouraged to prepare community education/advocacy posters or other materials describing the key questions, issues, methods, and organizations that have framed their work using these guidelines.

 A reception and awards ceremony will follow the oral presentations, poster sessions, and community engagement forum.
 Awards include the Outstanding Undergraduate Research Award, the University Libraries Undergraduate Research Paper Award, the Langerbeck Award for Undergraduate Research Mentoring, the Graduate Student Mentor Award, the Hayes Award for Advising and Mentoring, and three Community Engagement Awards.

 One of Three Symposia